kiwipower/nutkin/README.md

 * equal - == equality for strings and numbers, and deep equals for arrays and tables
 ```
 expect(squirrel.name).to.equal("Whisky Frisky")
-// or
-expect(squirrel.name).to.be.equal("Whisky Frisky")

-// And for compatability with squirrel jasmine:
+// For compatability with squirrel jasmine:
 expect(squirrel.name).toBe("Whisky Frisky")
 ```
 * truthy
 ```
 expect(squirrel.frisky).to.be.truthy()

-// And for compatability with squirrel jasmine:
+// For compatability with squirrel jasmine:
 expect(squirrel.frisky).toBeTruthy()
 ```
 * falsy
 ```
 expect(squirrel.calm).to.be.falsy()

-// And for compatability with squirrel jasmine:
+// For compatability with squirrel jasmine:
 expect(squirrel.calm).toBeFalsy()
 ```
 * number - matches any integer or float
 ```
 expect(1).to.be.a.number()
 ```
-* ofType
+* ofType - matches against built-in Squirrel type names
 ```
 expect("something").to.be.ofType("string")
 ```
-* contains - expects an array and will work for nested tables
+* contains - expects an array and will work with nested tables
 ```
 expect(squirrels).to.contain("Furly Curly")
 // or
 expect(squirrels).contains("Furly Curly")

-// And for compatability with squirrel jasmine:
+// For compatability with squirrel jasmine:
 expect(squirrels).toContain("Furly Curly")
 ```
-* matches - expects a string and checks that they match the given regular expression
+* matches - expects a string and checks that it matches the given regular expression
 ```
 expect(squirrel.name).to.match("[A-Za-z]*")
 // or
 expect(squirrel.name).matches("[A-Za-z]*")

-// And for compatability with squirrel jasmine:
+// For compatability with squirrel jasmine:
 expect(squirrel.name).toMatch("[A-Za-z]*")
 ```
 * lessThan
 ```
 expect(squirrelCount).to.be.lessThan(100)

-// And for compatability with squirrel jasmine:
+// For compatability with squirrel jasmine:
 expect(squirrelCount).toBeLessThan(100)
 ```
 * greaterThan
 ```
 expect(squirrelCount).to.be.greaterThan(1)

-// And for compatability with squirrel jasmine:
+// For compatability with squirrel jasmine:
 expect(squirrelCount).toBeGreaterThan(1)
 ```
 * throws - expects an exception